Elliott-Green/skelekit-wagmiconnect/README.md

 This template comes equipped with Svelte-SEO to make your life easier.

-Just override on `+page`'s that you want custom SEO for.
+It's available on all pages at `+layout` and override on `+page`'s that you want custom OG SEO data for.

 ```bash
 https://www.opengraph.xyz/url/https%3A%2F%2Fskelekit-wagmiconnect.vercel.app